SprocketTools/SprocketBot/README.md

-        "categoryName": "Contest Name Goes Here",		<< The name of your category "era": "earlywar",					<< This must match the name of the target contest "gameVersion": 0.127,					<< The game version you are analyzing entries with "weightLimit": 28,					<< The weight limit in metric tons "enforceGameVersion": "True",				<< Set to "True" or "False" to determine whether multiple game versions are allowed "errorTolerance": 1,					<< The amount of violations a tank can have before it is denied "crewMaxSpace": 1.0,					<< Limit on amount of space a crew member may have (in-game limit is 1.0)
+        "categoryName": "Contest Name Goes Here",		<< The name of your category "era": "earlywar",					<< This must match the name of the target contest "gameVersion": 0.127,					<< The game version you are analyzing entries with "weightLimit": 28,					<< The weight limit of a tank in metric tons "enforceGameVersion": "True",				<< Set to "True" or "False" to determine whether multiple game versions are allowed "errorTolerance": 1,					<< The amount of violations a tank can have before it is denied "crewMaxSpace": 1.0,					<< Limit on amount of space a crew member may have (in-game limit is 1.0)